little-dude/xain-sdk/README.md

     def train_round(
         self, weights: List[ndarray], epochs: int, epoch_base: int ) -> Tuple[List[ndarray], int, Dict[str, ndarray]]:

-        # define the number of samples in the training dataset
-        number_train_samples: int = 80
+        number_samples: int
+        metrics: Dict[str, ndarray]

+        if weights:
             # load weights into the model
             ...

             # train the model for the specified number of epochs
             ...

-        # gather the metrics of the trained epochs
+            # gather the number of training samples and the metrics of the trained epochs
+            number_samples = ...
+            metrics = ...

+        else:
+            # initialize new weights for the model
-        ...
+            weights = ...
+            number_samples = 0
+            metrics = {}

-        # return the updated weights
+        # return the updated weights, number of train samples and gathered metrics
-        return weights, number_train_samples, metrics
+        return weights, number_samples, metrics
 ```